dineshreddynaredla/react-book-repo/styled-components.md

 ## Theming

-Styled components exports a ThemeProvider that allows us to easily theme our styled components.
+Styled components exports a `ThemeProvider` that allows us to easily theme our styled components.
 To make it work we need to do the following:

-* import the ThemeProvider
+* **import** the ThemeProvider
-* set it as root Element of the App
+* **set it as root** Element of the App
-* define a theme
+* **define** a theme
-* refer to a property in theme and set that to desired CSS property
+* **refer to a property in theme** and set that to desired CSS property

 ### Set up

-In the component where we intend to use a Theme we need to import and declare a ThemeProvider.
-Now this can be either the root element of the entire app or the component you are in.
-ThemProvider will inject a theme property inside of either all components or from the component you add it to and all its children.
+In the component where we intend to use a _Theme_ we need to import and declare a `ThemeProvider`.
+Now this can be either the root element of the entire app or the component you are in. `ThemeProvider` will inject a `theme` property inside of either all components or from the component you add it to and all its children.
 Let's look at how to add it globally:

 ```
 ReactDOM.render(